A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Introduction

 Unfortunately, there is a lack of discussion about the (generalized) metric properties of MMOT.
 Much of the discussion on MMOT has focused on the existence of a minimizer, the uniqueness and structure of both Monge and Kantorovich solutions, applications, practical algorithms, and the choice of the cost function \cite{pass2012multi,peyre2019computational,gerolin2019duality,moameni2017solutions}.

-Since the metric property of the WD is useful in so many applications, understanding when the (potential) minimum of \eqref{eq:multi_ot}, $\W(\PIU{1},\mydots,\PIU{\NumDist})$, a \emph{multi-way distance}, has metric-like properties is critical, theoretically, and practically.
+Since the metric property of the WD is useful in many applications, understanding when the (potential) minimum of \eqref{eq:multi_ot}, $\W(\PIU{1},\mydots,\PIU{\NumDist})$, a \emph{multi-way distance}, has metric-like properties is critical.
 For example, metric properties can improve distance-based clustering, so too can generalized metrics improve clustering based on multi-way distances.
-In Figure \ref{fig:clustering_real_molecules}, we preview such an improvement on clustering chemical compounds, which is discussed further in Sec. \ref{sec:num_exp}.
-Importantly, several algorithms in \cite{xing2003distance}-- \cite{ackermann2010clustering}, and more, which use distances as input including WD, have guarantees if the distances are metrics.
+A precise definition of generalized metrics and of the generalized triangle inequality that these must satisfy is presented in Section \ref{sec:def}.
+Later, in Section \ref{sec:num_exp}, we illustrate the improvement in using metrics on a task of clustering chemical compounds.
+Importantly, several algorithms in \cite{xing2003distance, hartigan1975clustering, clarkson2006nearest, clarkson1999nearest, beygelzimer2006cover, angiulli2002fast, indyk1999sublinear, ackermann2010clustering}, and more, which use distances including WD as input, have guarantees if the distances are metrics.
 They extend to feeding off multi-distances, and hence can use MMOT, and have guarantees under generalized metrics similar to those under classic metrics.
-We now exemplify these extensions, and their potential applications.
+We now exemplify these extensions, and their potential applications: